arogozhnikov/einops/README.md

 y = x.view(x.shape[0], -1)
 y = rearrange(x, 'b c h w -> b (c h w)')
 ```
-while these two lines are doing the same job in *some* context,
+While these two lines are doing the same job in *some* context,
-second one provides information about input and output.
+the second one provides information about the input and output.
-In other words, `einops` focuses on interface: *what is input and output*, not *how* output is computed.
+In other words, `einops` focuses on interface: *what is the input and output*, not *how* the output is computed.

 The next operation looks similar:

 ```python
 y = rearrange(x, 'time c h w -> time (c h w)')
 ```
-But it gives reader a hint:
+but it gives the reader a hint:
 this is not an independent batch of images we are processing,
 but rather a sequence (video).

-Semantic information makes code easier to read and maintain.
+Semantic information makes the code easier to read and maintain.

 ### More checks

 Reconsider the same example:

 ```python
 y = x.view(x.shape[0], -1) # x: (batch, 256, 19, 19)
 y = rearrange(x, 'b c h w -> b (c h w)')
 ```
-second line checks that input has four dimensions,
+The second line checks that the input has four dimensions,
 but you can also specify particular dimensions.
 That's opposed to just writing comments about shapes since
 [comments don't work and don't prevent mistakes](https://medium.freecodecamp.org/code-comments-the-good-the-bad-and-the-ugly-be9cc65fbf83)